 EPCOT has a few educational shows that are placed throughout the World Showcase Pavilions.
 The shows tell a brief history of the country and Disney tries to offer a little entertainment by having them hosted by actors like Catherine O’Hara and Eugene Levy.
 Some of us like to cool down with some air-conditioning at Canada Far and Wide (formally O’ Canada) or Reflections of China.
 Other guests would rather skip the shows entirely.

 For some guests, sitting and watching an educational movie isn’t their idea of a good time.
 They would rather take another ride on Soarin’ Around the World or experience the thrills of Test Track.
-There are other films outside of the World Showcase pavilions, like the Pixar Shorts in the Imagination Pavilion or Vacation Fun in Hollywood Studios, too.
+There are other films outside of the World Showcase pavilions, like the Disney and Pixar Short Film Festival in World Celebration in EPCOT or Vacation Fun in Hollywood Studios, too.
 The films tend to be just as unpopular with members of our team when it comes to entertainment.

 Attractions and Events

 This Hollywood Studios ride is one of the most popular attractions at Disney World right now and is still really difficult to get a chance to experience.
 Despite the fact that Disney World transitioned out of its Boarding Group process and into a traditional standby queue, guests STILL face average wait times of two to three hours every day if they want to ride.

 If you want to skip that mega-long line, an expedited wait in Rise of the Resistance’s “Lightning Lane” is available via Genie+ as an Individual Attraction Selection.
 For an additional fee, you can reserve a return time to experience Rise of the Resistance — but even THOSE are scooped up pretty quickly each morning, leaving those who were unsuccessful in purchasing a reservation with a choice: wait in a three hour line, or wait until your next Disney World vacation to experience this one-of-a-kind attraction.